 It’s all very well to talk about the Digital Skill gap, but we should also establish a base understanding of what we mean by digital skills.
 In the book ‘Digital Marketing: Strategy, Implementation and Practice’, Dave Chaffey defines Digital Marketing as “Achieving marketing objectives through applying digital technologies and media”, but what kind of techniques come under this umbrella?

 Pay Per Click adverts are those that appear at the top of a page of search results.
 The advertiser pays the publisher each time an advert is clicked.

 Search Engine Optimisation involves making a website higher in Search Engine Results Pages (SERPs) for related search terms.

 This is the idea of creating content that can be easily shared i.e. videos, social media posts, blogs, to create interest in a brands products or services.

 It is almost impossible to find a company without at least one social media account today, and for good reason.
 Social Media Management can help increase website traffic, build conversions and help with brand imaging.

 Email is a preferred media channel for brand communications, rated as most preferable by 47% of consumers.
 Email marketing is important because it allows a direct channel to consumers.

 WHAT CAN WE DO TO HELP?

-Here at Optix Solutions we recently launched our Digital Academy to help you expand your own or your team’s digital skill-sets.
-Each month, our team of digital experts will deliver a training session designed to up-skill your marketing team and give your business the digital advantage, with the content of the session changing each month.
-We will cover all the skills mentioned above, also including Google Analytics, Video marketing, Personas and more.
+Last year launched our Digital Academy to help you expand your own or your team’s digital skill-sets.
+Each month, our team of digital experts deliver a training session designed to up-skill your marketing team and give your business the digital advantage, with the content of the session changing each month.

-Watch our introductory video to find out more:
+Watch our video introduction to the Digital Academy to find out more: